 Westland Distillery Garryana Edition 5

-You can’t have a discussion about the best new whisk(e)y releases in 2021 without including Westland Distillery’s Garryana Edition 5.
+You can’t have a discussion about the best new whisk(e)y releases in 2022 without including Westland Distillery’s Garryana Edition 5.
 The World Whiskies Awards 2021 named this the best American Single Malt out right now, citing a very pleasant palate of malt, honeysuckle, pear, which gives way to a finish swimming with those unfailing ripe fruit and spicy notes.
-The Seattle-based distillery is set to open their shop for worldwide distribution later this year, but for now the only way to get your hands on one of these is to suck up to any US friends.
+The Seattle-based distillery is set to open its shop for worldwide distribution later this year, but for now the only way to get your hands on one of these is to suck up to any US friends.

 Price: Not yet available in Australia

 Australia’s Starward have gone ahead and taken their annual Ginger Beer Cask Whisky to the next level for its long-awaited sixth iteration.
 The popular series has been redefined by this new release, which is available via ballot in a strictly limited capacity.
 The spicy ginger, fresh vanilla, and pineapple on the palate has some orange chocolate thrown in there for good measure, continuing the Melbourne distillery’s excellent reputation as one of the go-to brands for Australian whisky drinkers.
 For details on the ballot and more information read our news piece on the Starward Ginger Beer Cask Whisky #6.